 - Arts participation—in school or in the workplace—strengthens creativity, the fuel that drives innovation.

-- U.S. employers rate creativity and innovation among the top skills that they seek and that will only increase in importance in the coming years, ranking it among the top challenges facing CEOs.
+- U.S. employers rate creativity and innovation among the top skills that they seek and this need will only increase in importance in the coming years.

 - The arts make you smarter.

 The arts pay off in other ways: being creative breeds happiness.
 At the same time, the arts open doors to new ways of seeing the world around us.
 In his oft-quoted Commencement address at Stanford University in 2005, Apple’s Steve Jobs told the story of how a course in calligraphy taken in college directly informed his sensibilities 10 years later when designing the first Macintosh computer.
-Though as a college student he never could have guessed the impact that one class would have on his—indeed, the world’s—future, that encounter with a new way of seeing everyday objects made all the difference.
+Though as a college student he never could have guessed the impact that one class would have on his—indeed, the world’s—future, his encounter with a new way of seeing everyday objects made all the difference.